galo1100/GTest/README.md

 exploring the provided API).
 - The user should be able to navigate between similar tv shows by swiping horizontally or by adding a section to the detail view with a horizontal view that includes the similar shows.
-- Use this endpoint to get Similar shows (https://developers.themoviedb.org/3/tv/get-similar-tv-shows)
+- Use this endpoint to get Similar Shows (https://developers.themoviedb.org/3/tv/get-similar-tv-shows)